earthly/earthly/docs/cloud/earthly-ci.md

 Please note that we are aware of the following ongoing issues:

 * The logs of certain builds do not show up in the UI sometimes.
-If you run into this problem, please let us know!
+If you run into this problem, please let us know and provide us with the URL of the page!
-* AWS ECR and GCP Artifact Storage are not supported yet (in general, we don’t yet support registries that require a credential helper).
-Support for this is coming very soon!
 * Creating an account, or logging in directly in the web UI is not yet available.
 Use the `earthly web` command instead.
 * GitHub only for now.